spiceai/docs/spiceaidocs/docs/data-accelerators/data-refresh.md

       refresh_mode: append # In conjuction with time_column, only fetch data greater than the latest local timestamp
       refresh_check_interval: 10m
 ```

+## Changes

+Accelerations configured with `refresh_mode: changes` requires that the data connector supports Change Data Capture (CDC) and can return a stream of row-level changes.
+Currently the only supported data connector for this mode is [Debezium](../data-connectors/debezium.md).

 ## Filtered Refresh